 Your reps could all use a little time away from work, especially since their offices are their homes.
 The ability to break away from that and spend time with their loved ones, doing something exciting and new, has never been more important.

-What will your President’s Club and sales incentives look like?
+What will your President’s Club and sales incentive programs look like?

 During the webinar, our moderator Scott brought up a quote from one of the world’s leading disaster avoidance experts:

 “A lot of people are treating COVID-19 like a flooded city where everything is underwater.
 Many are preparing for the water to leave, but that’s not what will happen.
 The people who are successful in a post-COVID era realize they’re living in a city that’s underwater, not the ones preparing for the water to go away.”

 As our panelists confirmed, there’s no denying that the sales incentives and President’s Club landscape has changed forever.
 And it’s not going back to what it was before the pandemic.